 - Nonfunctional blower: A faulty motor or unbalanced fan may prevent airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified Experts at Service Experts Heating & Air Conditioning to take care of the situation.
+When your AC freezes up, contact the ACE-certified Experts at Service Experts Heating & Air Conditioning to take care of the situation.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things running again fast.
 Contact us at 239-908-6991 to book air conditioning repair in Naples with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.